Special Education (M.A.T.)

 3 credits EDCC 541 Foundations of Education and the Art of Teaching and LearningExamines current theory and practice in the processes of teaching and learning.
 These processes are embedded in human development, learning and motivational theories, and learning assessment.
 The social/cultural factors that have an impact on teaching and learning are also studied.
 This course will focus on topics of interest for educational psychologists as well as teachers and other professionals working with students.
 The course reviews theories of learning and styles of teaching from the most traditional to the latest innovations in the field.
 Classroom management techniques and strategies are studied and teacher candidates are required to analyze these and develop a classroom management plan.
 Field observations are a component of this course.

-Prerequisites: EDCC 510, EDCC 530, and EDCC 541 EDTE 634 Teaching Students with Intellectual DisabilitiesThis course provides an in-depth examination of the theory and research on the etiological, psychological, and social factors regarding intellectual disabilities.
-Curriculum development, materials and resources, and teaching strategies and methodologies for students with mild to moderate intellectual disabilities will be explored.
-Formerly EDTE 634 - Teaching Students with Mental Retardation.
+Prerequisites: EDCC 510, EDCC 530, and EDCC 541 EDTE 634 Teaching Students with Significant DisabilitiesThis course provides an in-depth examination of the theory and research associated with the etiological, psychological, and social factors related to students with signif icant di sabilities (including intellectual disabilities, autism, and multiple disabilities).
+Curriculum development, materials and resources, and teaching strategies and methodologies for students with significant disabilities are introduced, with an emphasis on inclusive settings.
+Includes field component.
 A grade of B or higher is required to advance.

-Co-requisites: EDTE 629 and EDTE 630 EDTE 675 Student Teaching in Special EducationProvides student with a semester-long, full-time teaching internship in a special education setting under the guidance and supervision of a teacher and college supervisor.
+Prerequisites: EDCC 510, 530, and 541 Student Teaching Internship (6 Credits) EDTE 675 Student Teaching in Special EducationProvides students with a semester-long, full-time teaching internship in a special education setting under the guidance and supervision of a teacher and college supervisor.
 Internship is designed to provide a graduated, incremental learning experience in the classroom and other learning environments.
 In addition to planning student learning experiences, the teaching intern is engaged in active research.
 Professional development seminars are held in conjunction with the teaching internship.
 Formerly EDU 597G Supervised Teaching Internship in Special Education.
 A grade of B or higher is required to advance.

-Prerequisites: All general education, core, and specialization requirements.
-Qualifying score on comprehensive examination in Special Education.
+Prerequisites: Completion of all core and specialization courses and a 1ualifying score on comprehensive examination in Special Education.

 - Special Education Teacher (Grades K-12)